 Boil potatoes with peels until very soft.
 Remove from boiling water and cool slightly.
 Remove skin.
 It comes off in big patches when you just peel it back with your fingers.
 Remove any blemishes.

 Mash potatoes thoroughly with a fork on countertop.
 Add a little salt.
 Begin kneading flour into the potatoes.
 With a scoop, generously sprinkle flour all the way around the pile of potato, then work it in bit by bit as you knead, then repeat.
 You have to work a lot of flour into the potato.
 He said you know you have enough when you can poke your finger into the ball of dough and it doesn't feel sticky on the inside.
-If it becomes too dry, you may need to knead in an egg (we didn't need to do this).
+If it becomes too dry, you may need to knead in an egg (we never need to add the egg).

 No comments: